oracle-samples/oracle-db-examples/json-relational-duality/23ai JSONRelationalDuality using OracleDatabaseAPIforMongoDB.md

 ## Working with JSON Relational Duality Views using Oracle Database API for MongoDB

-06/23/24, Version 1.2
+06/23/24, Version 2
 Copyright (c) 2024, Oracle and/or its affiliates

-## Purpose statement
+## DESCRIPTION
-This document provides a tutorial on using Oracle Database API for MongoDB with Oracle Database 23ai Free feature JSON Relational Duality.
+  This tutorial script walks you through examples of working with **JSON Relational Duality Views** using Oracle Database API for MongoDB.
+In the tutorial we use the Formula-1 (auto-racing) season data.

 ## License